 Therefore,

 where $u\left(t\right)$ is undetermined during $\lambda_1\left(t\right)=0$.
-It is evident that the value of $u\left(t\right)$ in a zero-measure set does not make sense.
+Evidently, the value of $u\left(t\right)$ in a zero-measure set have no influence on the integral result.
 However, a singular condition occurs when $\lambda_1\left(t\right)=0$ holds for a period of time.
-The control law for the triple order version of \eqref{eq:optimalproblem} based on \eqref{eq:bang_singular_bang_law} was previously reasoned and named the Bang-Singular-Bang time-optimal control law in \cite{he2020time}.
+The control law for the 3rd order version of \eqref{eq:bang_singular_bang_law} was previously reasoned and named the Bang-Singular-Bang time-optimal control law in \cite{he2020time}.